Generalization-baed similarity: Generalization-based similarity

 \section{Generalization-based similarity}

-This is the main section of the paper.
-Here, we introduce an abstract algebraic and {\em qualitative} notion of similarity based on the observation that sets of generalizations contain important information about elements (see the discussion in \prettyref{sec:Introduction}).
+In this section, we introduce an abstract algebraic and \textit{qualitative} notion of similarity based on the observation that sets of generalizations contain important information about elements (see the discussion in \prettyref{§:I}).